Sphagnum palustre: Traits

 Sphagnum palustre forms firm plants up to 25 centimeter height.
 The plants are often light green to light brown with stem diameters of 0.6 to 1.2 millimeters.
 The epidermis (Hyalodermis) of the stem is built in three layers and their cells form 1 to 3 seldom more pores and contain much spiral fibers.

 The branches are tufted forming clusters of three to six on the little stems.
 The heads are a little more pigmented and egg-shaped.

 Distribution

 Sphagnum palustre plants are spread across the whole of Europe and also can be found in parts of America, Australia and New Zealand.
 It is comparatively frequent and grows on moist and wet habitats like wet forests, often coniferous forests, on marshy meadows, but rarely in moors.
 The species often forms large carpets, sometimes bulge-shaped.
 It is often accompanied by Sphagnum fimbriatum, Sphagnum subnitens, and Sphagnum squarrosum.

 Sphagnum palustre is invading the native habitat at Ka'ala, O'ahu, Hawai'i.
 It became established after a sample was brought to the island by a botanist in 1960.
 Although the environment does not allow the plant to reproduce sexually via spores, it is capable of spreading through vegetative reproduction.
 It currently occupies an area estimated at 17.3 acres.
 Coordinated eradication efforts have proved difficult.
+Prairie Sphagnum “is among the few Sphagnum species that have a wide distribution range that extends into warm-temperate zones; most Sphagnum species are found in cold regions”.